AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

   ```
   - A single thread block can address the full capacity of shared memory (64KB on Turing).
     - Kernels relying on shared memory allocations over 48KB per block are architecture-specific,
-      - as such they must use dynamic shared memory (rather than statically sized arrays)
+      - as such they must use dynamic shared memory (rather than statically sized arrays).
-      - require an explicit opt-in using `cudaFuncSetAttribute` as follows.
+      - **NOTE THAT, ASIDE FROM SETTING THE CARVEOUT, 64KB SMEM REQUIRES ANOTHER EXPLICIT OPT-IN AS FOLLOWS**
   ```c++
   // Device code
   __global__ void myKernel(...)